-- If a research participant experiences an unexpected problem related to the research activity: you must report this information to ORIA using the Reportable New Information form (available through IRBNet) within 72 hours of the occurrence.
+- If a research participant experiences an unexpected problem related to the research activity: you must report this information to RDIA using the Reportable New Information form (available through IRBNet) within 72 hours of the occurrence.

 - If your project was considered exempt human subjects research: you must fill out an amendment/ continuing review form (available through IRBNet) if any aspect of your project design has changed.
-You will also be required to submit an amendment/ continuing review form (available through IRBNet) once every three years to inform ORIA of the status of your research project.
+You will also be required to submit an amendment/ continuing review form (available through IRBNet) once every three years to inform RDIA of the status of your research project.

 Other useful information